minimicrowave/Flighto-san/README.md

 * Your personlised flight tracker.

-Tired of firing multiple tabs or windows to track multiple flights? flighto-san gives you the convenience of rounding them up on one page!
+Tired of firing multiple tabs or windows to track multiple flights?
+Flighto-san gives you the convenience of rounding them up on one page!

 ## Features